trainJapan/AUTOHOTKEY-V1-ZUIKI-MASCON-SCRIPT-FOR-TRAIN-SIMULATORS/README.md

   ➤➤ How to use

-● Install AutoHotkey v1 (it must be v1; this script does not work with v2)
+● Install AutoHotkey v1.1 (might also work with v1.0).
+This script does not work with AutoHotkey v2.0 and above)

 ● Copy the .ahk script file and the .ini configuration file into the same folder.
 Do not rename the .ini file, as the script looks for "zuiki_config.ini" in the same folder